MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Method

-To accurately align the generative tokens with the generative model, we formulate a compact mapping module for dimension matching and incorporate several supervisory losses, including text space loss and latent diffusion model loss.
-The text space loss assists the model in learning the correct positioning of tokens, while the latent diffusion loss directly aligns the tokens with the appropriate visual features.
-Since the generative vokens' features are directly guided by images, our method does not need comprehensive descriptions of images, leading to description-free learning.
+To accurately align the generative vokens with the text-to-image generation models, we formulate a compact mapping module for dimension matching and incorporate several supervised losses, including causal language modeling loss and voken alignment loss.
+The causal language modeling loss assists the model in learning the correct positioning of tokens, while the voken alignment loss directly aligns the vokens with the appropriate conditional generation features of the diffusion model.
+Since the gradients of generative vokens' features can be directly calculated from images, shown on the right side of Fig.~\ref{fig:overview}, our method does not need comprehensive descriptions of images, leading to description-free learning.

-\textbf{Text Space Generation:} We first jointly generate both text and vokens in the text space by following the casual language modeling.
-During the training, we append the vokens to the positions of ground truth images and train the model to predict vokens within text generation.
-Specifically, the generated tokens are represented as \( T = \{t_1, t_2, \ldots, t_m\} \), where \( t_i \in V \cup V_{\text{{img}}} \), and the causal language modeling loss is defined as:
+\textbf{Voken Positioning~} We first jointly generate both text and vokens in the text space by following next-word prediction in autoregressive language model~\cite{vaswani2017attention}.
+During the training, we append the vokens $V_{\text{{img}}}$ to the positions of ground truth images and train the model to predict vokens within text generation.
+Specifically, the generated tokens are represented as \( W = \{w_1, w_2, \ldots, w_m\} \), where \( w_i \in V \cup V_{\text{{img}}} \), and the causal language modeling loss is defined as: